thoqbk/traprange/_Docs/invoice/README.md

 ### Design for multi-template parsers

-If your system have several PDF templates, the suggested pattern to manage all parsers is factory pattern, the design is as below:
+If your system has several PDF templates, the suggested pattern to manage all parsers is factory pattern, the design is as below:

 #### Interfaces